Course Catalog 2024-2025

 Winter

-SOCW 832 Supervision, Faculty Field Advising and Consultation in Social Work Education (2 Quarter Hours)
+SOCW 832 Supervision, Faculty Practicum Advising and Consultation in Social Work Education (2 Quarter Hours)

 Coordinating Sequence: School for Social Work Doctoral